55 Meaningful, Mystical and Spiritual Names for Dogs

 Kami: Japanese, Shinto belief in the sacred power present in both animate and inanimate things.

 Karma: The spiritual cycle of cause and effect.

-Koan: Zen buddhist masters dialog or question used to validate the students experience or enlightenment.
+Koan: Zen Buddhist masters dialog or question used to validate a student's experience or enlightenment.

 Mantra: Vedic Hinduism syllables or poems repeated in ceremonies to bring protection.

 Moksha: Sanskrit, liberation from the cycle of death and rebirth.

 Nasma: Body made of the purest form of light.

 Nirvana: Buddhists' ultimate culmination of the pursuit of liberation.